-Bobrovsky stops 41 shots as Blue Jackets beats Sabres 3-1
+Bobrovsky stops 41 shots as Blue Jackets beat Sabres 3-1

+COLUMBUS, Ohio (AP) -- The Columbus Blue Jackets struggled on the power-play again, but they keep finding ways to do just enough to win.

+The Blue Jackets managed just three shots and no goals on three power plays in Tuesday night's 3-1 win over Buffalo and haven't scored with a man-advantage since March 13.
+That's becoming a concern as they battle their Metropolitan League foes down the stretch for home-ice advantage in the playoffs.

-COLUMBUS, Ohio (AP) -- Cam Atkinson got his team-leading 34th goal and Sergei Bobrovsky had 41 saves to power the Columbus Blue Jackets to a 3-1 win over the Buffalo Sabres on Tuesday night.
+Cam Atkinson got his team-leading 34th goal and eighth game-winner of the season, and Sergei Bobrovsky had 41 saves to power the Blue Jackets.

 Kyle Quincey also scored for Columbus, getting his first goal since being acquired from New Jersey on March 1.
 Brandon Saad got an empty-net goal with 1:05 left after Buffalo pulled its goalie for an extra skater.